SlothCroissant/powermeter/README.md

 * [Raspberry Pi 3b+ or higher](https://www.raspberrypi.org/) (Inclding all models of the Raspberry Pi 4)
 * Latest [Raspberry Pi OS](https://www.raspberrypi.com/software/) installed
-* An existing MySQL or Maria Database deployed and accessible from the Raspberry Pi.
-Note: due to MicroSD card wear, it is not recommended to run the DB on the Raspberry Pi itself.

 ## Running via Docker